Introduction

 Conclusion

-As a hospice registered nurse case manager, it's essential to be vigilant in assessing these signs and symptoms and to work closely with caregivers and the hospice team to provide the necessary support and care for the patient and their family.
-Understanding these signs can help adjust the nursing frequency to ensure the patient receives the best care as they approach the end of life.
+As a hospice registered nurse case manager, it’s essential to be vigilant in assessing these signs and symptoms and to work closely with caregivers and the hospice team to provide the necessary support and care for the patient and their family.
+Understanding these signs can help adjust the nursing frequency to ensure patients receive the best care as they approach the end of life.

 By being aware of these significant signs and symptoms, caregivers, family members, and healthcare professionals can work together to ensure that the terminally ill patient’s final days are as comfortable and peaceful as possible.
 This knowledge empowers everyone involved to provide compassionate, person-centered care, essential in the journey towards a good death.